Everyone wants a million-dollar smile, but getting one as an adult can be tough.

-Then there’s the Club Warranty.
-Smile Direct promises its club members that if they’re not totally satisfied with the results at the end of treatment, they can request a re-evaluation and get new aligners to finish the job.
+Smile Direct, on the other hand, includes free refinements through their Club Warranty program.
+Smile Direct promises its club members (customers) that if they’re not totally satisfied with the results at the end of treatment, they can request a re-evaluation and get new aligners to finish the job.
 To be eligible for this warranty, you must check in with your assigned doctor every 90 days, follow your prescribed treatment to a T, and submit any request for re-evaluation within 30 days of finishing treatment.

 When it all comes down to it, AlignerCo and Smile Direct are both good options.
 But at the end of the day, you can only pick one.

-In our opinion, AlignerCo is a better option for most people.
-They’re our third favorite pick for at-home aligner companies.
+In our opinion, AlignerCo is the better option for most people.
+They’re our #3 pick for clear aligner companies.
 And compared to Smile Direct, they offer the same product for a much cheaper price.
 Their customer service model is excellent, too.
 And while they may be a young company, they’ve won a pretty impressive reputation already.
 Smile Direct, though, offers superior convenience, and they give a great mix of value and efficiency.

-- Choose Smile Direct if: you want the confidence that comes from working with a well-established brand.
-Smile Direct has served more than a million customers, so they’ve probably already seen a case just like yours.
+- Choose Smile Direct if: You want the confidence that comes from working with a well-established brand.
+Smile Direct has served more than 1.5 million customers, so they’ve probably already seen a case just like yours.